KBBL (FM)

-KBBL (106.3 FM; "Air1") is a radio station in Cazadero, California, and serving the Santa Rosa area.
+KBBL (106.3 FM, "Air1") is a radio station in Cazadero, California, and serving the Santa Rosa area.
 It airs a contemporary worship music format.
 The station is currently owned by Redwood Empire Stereocasters.
-Educational Media Foundation operates the station under a LMA deal from Redwood, and carries its Air 1 network.
+Educational Media Foundation operates the station under a LMA deal from Redwood, and carries its Air1 network.

 History

 Origins

 The Federal Communications Commission held a spectrum auction for the 106.3 FM frequency in Cazadero in the mid-2000s.
 The construction permit was awarded to the Ace Radio Corporation on May 24, 2006.
 The station was assigned its original KGRP call letters on May 31 of that year.
 Construction of the station's transmitter site and setup of the studios took 13 months.

 Early years (2007–2009)

 On June 11, 2007, Ace Radio formally filed the application for its broadcast license.
 It was granted at the end of the month, and KGRP formally signed on on June 28, 2007.
 However, later that year, Ace Radio put the station up for sale.
 Redwood Empire Stereocasters would acquire the station in September 2007.
 The sale was approved on October 29, and was consummated on November 16.